 - Cable box

 - Wireless router

 - Anything with a display screen

 Just doing a sweep of these electronics every night before bed can really add up.

 Because every house is different and every electric company is different, it’s tough to compare my situation to yours.
-But if you compare your own numbers for month to month, you can see how these electronics impact your own bill.
+But if you compare your own electric rate month to month, you can see how these electronics impact your own bill.

-I’d be willing to bet that you’ll be surprised by how much you save by turning off the light.
+I’d be willing to bet that you’ll be surprised by how much you save by turning off unused lights.
 Give it a try in your own home.
-Track how much your bill was in one month and then compare it to the next money when you made sure to turn everything off when you left the room or the house.
+Track how much your utility charges are in one month and then compare it to the next money when you made sure to turn everything off when you left the room or the house.

 Remember: every little bit adds up over time.
 It might not seem like it’s doing much for your bill, but in a year you’d be shocked at the amount that you have saved just by being aware of your energy consumption.